 - Then go to Troubleshoot > Advanced Options.

 - Click on Restart.

-Under the Advanced tab or menu, you will find the setting in which you must turn ON.
-It can be Advanced Mode or Configuration, and it can be labeled differently.
+Under the Advanced tab or menu, you will find the setting where you must turn it ON.
+It can be Advanced Mode or Configuration and can be labeled differently.
 You have to look for the settings Virtualization and see whether it is ON or not.
-The name can be different, as it depends on your processor and other factors.
+The name can be different depending on your processor and other factors.

-The most common names which are used as below:
+The most common names are used as below: